Nintendo Classics: GameCube

-Announced in the Nintendo Direct for the Nintendo Switch 2, GameCube was added to the service with three games alongside the Nintendo Switch 2's launch on June 5, 2025.
+GameCube (GCN) was added to the service with three games alongside the Nintendo Switch 2's launch on June 5, 2025.
 GameCube games are only available on Nintendo Switch 2.
 The emulator allows players to reassign buttons and customize controls for each game.
 Players are also able to control the games using original GameCube controllers via the GameCube Controller Adapter.
-As of 30 October 2025, there are 6 (Note: 6 games in North America and PAL regions, none of which are exclusive to these regions; 6 games in Japan, none of which are exclusive to this region.) games available, including the following:
+As of 9 September 2026, there are 11 (Note: 11 games in North America and PAL regions, none of which are exclusive to these regions; 11 games in Japan, none of which are exclusive to this region.) games available, including the following: